minisbett/ultimate-osu-server-switcher/docs/README.md

 # DEPRECATED

 Peppy announced a new feature on twitter which makes hosts and certificate handling obsolete.
 By that, I strongly recommend using the devserver feature instead of a switcher.
-Here is a tutorial: https://www.youtube.com/watch?v=2xgSg16KsZs
+For that I made a so-called Osu Server Launcher that let's you connect to servers with ease!
+You can find the repository on my GitHub profile.

 Visit the Osu Private Server Community Discord for more informations.